simplonco/project-minichat/README.md

 ## Features

-That's a chat, you have to let people discuss together, of course:
+It's a chat, so you have to let people discuss together, of course:

-* First make one big global channel, and after allow other channels like private discussions ;
+* First, make one big global channel, and after allow other channels like private discussions ;
-* Let users choose a pseudo and maybe defined an avatar (check [Gravatar](https://fr.gravatar.com/)) ;
+* Let users choose a pseudonym and maybe choose an avatar (check [Gravatar](https://fr.gravatar.com/)) ;
 * Let people send Emoji Smiley, Links, Pictures, Youtube Videos, User Tags, etc.. (you will use `REGEX`) ;
-* Make everything looks great (with a lot of `CSS`) and don't forget the app have to be responsive, think about how it will look on mobile devices!
+* Make everything looks great (with a lot of `CSS`) and don't forget the app has to be responsive—think about how it will look on mobile devices!

 ## Design

-Here few advices and tricks to help you to work together on the same project code.
+Here's some advice and a few tricks to help you to work together on the same project code.

-First work with whole team on global design, next split the team, between for example Backend and Frontend developers, the good idea is to use demo function, e.g.:
+First, work with the whole team on global design; next, split the team between, for example, Backend and Frontend developers.
+A good idea is to use a demo function, e.g.:

 ```javascript
 /* DEMO FUNCTIONS */